cseanburns/semantic_web_development/src/3a2-colors-units-measurements.md

 </html>
 ```

-We can add background color to the page:
+We can add background color to the page.
+In the code below, `aliceblue` is a color keyword and `#000000` is hexadecimal for black:

 ```
 html {